the-au-forml-lab/plgroup/readme.md

 ## Guide for editing this repository

-This section describes to edit the most commonly expected changes.
+This section describes to how to apply the most commonly expected changes.

 **How to edit source conferences?**